-Telling a story through use of objects and images is the focus of this exclusive workshop with Visiting Artist Pamela Irving.
-In this exciting 5 day workshop, students are given a story and then asked to express a response using mosaic.
-In this workshop you will learn how to look at a narrative and break it down into themes and ideas that can be represented visually in mosaic.
+Telling a story through use of objects and images is the focus of this exclusive workshop with Australian Visiting Artist Pamela Irving.
+In this 5-day workshop students are given a story and then asked to express a response using mosaic In this workshop you will learn how to look at a narrative and break it down into themes and ideas that can be represented visually in mosaic.
 What makes my response different to someone else’s?
 How do I use information from another source and make it my own?
 How do I take someone else’s story and decipher it, abstract it, represent it, give it new meaning?
-Pamela’s workshop will challenge you to make something outside your comfort zone.
+Pamela’s workshop challenges you to make something outside your comfort zone.

-Students will create the work using broken (or unbroken) china, shards and objects that may have a personal connection or discrete meaning.
-Participants will learn how to design and build up forms, cut and apply different materials, and find ways to tell the story provided through mosaics.
-Pamela will also lecture and discuss the intrinsic nature of objects and material culture.
+Students create the work using broken (or unbroken) china, shards and objects that may have a personal connection or discrete meaning.
+Participants also learn how to design and build up forms, cut and apply different materials, and find ways to tell the story provided through mosaics.
+Pamela lectures on and leads discussions about the intrinsic nature of objects and material culture.
 This workshop is open to all students beginning through advanced.
-This workshop includes use of tools and access to the wonderful inventory of materials at the school.
-For this workshop, participants are welcome to bring some china or objects for their own use or for the group to use.
+The workshop includes use of tools and access to the wonderful inventory of materials at the school.
+For this workshop, participants are encouraged to bring some china or objects for their own use or for the group to use.

-Select an option above to register for one of these options for Picassiette with Pamela Irving: Storytelling in Mosaics.
+Select an option above to register for one of these options for Picassiette: Storytelling in Mosaics with Pamela Irving.